Puss in Boots (2011 film): Sequel

 In February 2012, director Chris Miller stated that he would love to make a Puss in Boots sequel as the character was set up to have more fantastic, surreal and funnier adventures, but that they would first analyze how the audience reacted to the film and whether they would want a sequel.
 In November 2012, executive producer Guillermo del Toro said that they already did a couple of script drafts for a sequel, and that Miller wants to take Puss on an adventure to exotic places.
 In April 2014, Antonio Banderas, the voice of Puss, said that the work on the sequel had just begun.
 In June 2014, the movie was titled Puss in Boots 2: Nine Lives & 40 Thieves and was scheduled to be released on November 2, 2018.
 Two months later, it was moved one month to December 21, 2018.
-In January 2015, Puss in Boots 2 was removed from the release schedule following corporate restructuring and DreamWorks Animation's new policy to release two films a year.
+In January 2015, Puss in Boots 2 was removed from the release schedule following a corporate restructuring and DreamWorks Animation's new policy to release two films a year.
 Two months later, Banderas said in an interview that the script was under restructuring, and that Shrek may appear in the film.

-On November 6, 2018, it was announced by Variety that Chris Meledandri had been tasked to being one of the executive producers of both Shrek 5 and Puss in Boots 2, with the cast returning.
+On November 6, 2018, it was announced by Variety that Illumination's CEO Chris Meledandri had been tasked to be one of the executive producers of both Shrek 5 and Puss in Boots 2, with the cast returning.
 In February 2019, Bob Persichetti, the head of story on the first film and a co-director of Spider-Man: Into the Spider-Verse (2018), signed on to direct the sequel.
 Latifa Ouaou, who produced the original Puss in Boots film, would oversee development of the sequel alongside Meledandri.
 In August 2020, the name Puss in Boots: The Last Wish had been trademarked by DreamWorks, revealing the new title of the sequel.

-In March 2021, the film received a new release date of September 23, 2022, with DWA's parent company Universal Pictures now handling distribution.
+In March 2021, the film received a new release date of September 23, 2022, with DWA's parent company Universal Pictures now handling distribution following NBCUniversal's acquisition of DWA in 2016.
 Persichetti and Ouaou were respectively replaced by Joel Crawford and Mark Swift as director and producer after having previously done so on The Croods: A New Age (2020), while Antonio Banderas was also confirmed to be reprising his role as Puss.
 The film's first trailer was released on March 15, 2022.
-Salma Hayek was later confirmed to reprise her role as Kitty Softpaws, while other cast members of the film will include Florence Pugh (as Goldilocks), Olivia Colman, Wagner Moura, Ray Winstone, John Mulaney, Da'Vine Joy Randolph, Harvey Guillén (as Perrito the Dog), Anthony Mendez, and Samson Kayo.
+Salma Hayek was later confirmed to reprise her role as Kitty Softpaws, while other cast members of the film include Florence Pugh (as Goldilocks), Olivia Colman, Wagner Moura, Ray Winstone, John Mulaney, Da'Vine Joy Randolph, Harvey Guillén (as Perrito the Dog), Anthony Mendez, and Samson Kayo.
 In April 2022, the film's release date was further pushed to December 21, 2022.